-Anophthalmia is a medical term used to characterize the absence of the globe and ocular tissue from the orbit.
+Anophthalmia is a medical term used to illustrate the absence of the globe and ocular tissue from the orbit.

 T2-weighted MR scan of a patient with unilateral anophthalmia.

 Note the presence of amorphous tissue and structures resembling extraocular muscles within the anophthalmic right orbit.
 The right optic nerve/chiasm junction appears attenuated rather than absent suggesting possible residual optic nerve neural tissue

 Primary anophthalmia is a complete absence of eye tissue due to a failure of the part of the brain that forms the eye.

 Secondary anophthalmia the eye starts to develop and for some reason stops, leaving the infant with only residual eye tissue or extremely small eyes which can only be seen under close examination.

 Degenerative anophthalmia the eye started to form and, for some reason, degenerated.
 One reason for this occurring could be a lack of blood supply to the eye.

 Anophthalmia ( A medical term used to illustrate the absence of the globe and ocular tissue from the orbit ) can be congenital (present at birth) or acquired later in life.
 Congenitalanophthalmia can occur alone or along with other birth defects.
 Cases of Anophthalmia may possibly lead to from inherited genetic mutations, sporadic genetic mutations, chromosome abnormalities, prenatal environmental insult or unknown.